amgorithm/Project-3/README.md

 1. In the client folder run `npm install` and then `npm start`
 2. In the server folder run `npm install` and then `npm start`

-You will need to create a .env file using the environment variables outlined in the .env template.
+You will need to create a .env file with the following environment variables: DATABASE_URL, PORT, and SECRET.

 ## Planning